 About Pixie Dust Wishes

 Pixie Dust Wishes is a non-profit organization that grants Disney wishes to individuals with special needs/disabilities and their families.
 The State College, PA- based organization was started in January 2017 by Jaimie Miller.
-Since then, the organization has awarded EIGHT WISHES.
+Since then, the organization has awarded 13 WISHES.

 Miller's own daughter, Emma, who has Down syndrome, inspired her to start Pixie Dust Wishes.
 Miller has always been an advocate for individuals with special needs and wanted to do something to give back to the community.
 Through fundraisers and gathering each holiday season, the volunteers and families have formed their own Pixie Dust Wishes family.